Best Medicare Advantage Plans in Maryland (2026)

 Best Maryland HMO Medicare Advantage Providers

-Maryland has ten HMO Medicare Advantage plans from five providers, averaging 3.6 stars, with two plans earning 4 stars or higher.
-Maximum out-of-pocket costs range from $6,500 to $9,250, averaging $8,395 annually, and all plans include enhanced Part D prescription coverage.
+Maryland has 10 HMO Medicare Advantage plans from five providers, averaging 3.6 stars across the market, with two plans earning 4 stars or higher.
+Out-of-pocket maximums across provider averages from $7,500 (Alterwood) to $9,063 (Humana).
+All plans include enhanced Part D prescription coverage.

-• Alterwood Advantage offers three plans with a 3.5-star rating, including one $0-premium plan and the lowest $7,500 average MOOP.
+• Alterwood Advantage has three plans with a 3.5-star rating, including one $0-premium plan and the lowest $7,500 average MOOP.

-• Kaiser Permanente leads with two plans at 4.5 stars at $0 per month and an average $8,463 MOOP limit.
+• Kaiser Permanente leads with two plans at 4.5 stars at $0 a month and an average $8,463 MOOP limit.

 Alterwood Advantage3.50$0$7,50034.75